microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/educationassignment-get-rubric.md

 ## Response

-If successful, this method returns a `200 OK` response code and an [educationRubric](../resources/educationrubric.md) objects in the response body.
+If successful, this method returns a `200 OK` response code and an [educationRubric](../resources/educationrubric.md) object in the response body.

 ## Examples